No items found.

 • Virginia Woolf’s Letters and Diaries

-I’d also highly recommend taking the opportunity to use your social media procrastination wisely, by following your favourite contemporary writers (or the fan accounts of anyone dead!).
+I’d also highly recommend taking the opportunity to use your social media procrastination wisely, by following your favorite contemporary writers (or the fan accounts of anyone dead!).
 Many writers have newsletters or substacks, which bring a dose of inspiration into your inbox.
-Some of my favourites:
+Some of my favorites:

 Someone writing in a notebook